How long will you practice?

 /5

-pretty George happy tonight is
+tonight is pretty George happy

 George is pretty happy tonight